Kupi-Kupi FM

 kupikupifm is a radio station from Sabah, Malaysia.
 The station features topics ranging from customs and traditions to social-economic development, global and social trends, health and nutrition as well as agriculture and enables local entertainers to showcase their talents with the station playing 80% Sabahan songs.
 It can also be heard from Kuala Penyu to Kota Belud and plans to expand transmission to other parts of Sabah in future.

+History

 On 9 June 2023, Kupi-Kupi FM began broadcasting in Kuching, Sarawak on the 92.5 MHz frequency which transmits from Bukit Antu.
 It replaced the Chinese business radio station CITYPlus.